We are here for you!

 Our Imaging Services team has over 100 years of combined technologist experience here at Hutchinson Regional Medical Center (HRMC).
 Many of the technologists are local and have gone through the Hutchinson Community College Radiologic Technologist program.
 We are proud to announce we have been working with HCC for over 45 years.

-Our team consists of multiple multimodality, level 2 and level 1 technologists who are competent in multiple modalities.
-This allows us to give patients a more one on one experience with the same technologist throughout multiple exams.
+Our team consists of skilled technologists who are trained in multiple services.
+This allows us to give patients a more one on one experience with the same technologist throughout their imaging exams.

 Our Radiologists also live locally here in Hutchinson, Kansas.
 They are all American Board of Radiology certified and have been reading for a combined 50+ years.
 Not only do our Radiologists read for our community here in Hutchinson, they also read for our neighboring communities.